News3 min read

 Calligraphy PHEV AWD1.6T PHEV (261 hp)$52,000

-All Hybrid and PHEV trims are 5-passenger (no third-row option).
-The Santa Fe does not offer a third row in any configuration.
+All Hybrid and PHEV trims are five-passenger — there's no third row in any Santa Fe.

 How it fits in the market